automata-network/docs/docs/1rpc/introduction.md

 * Request content size: 2 Megabytes (MB)

-An error code -32600 will be displayed once request limit is reached.
+An error code -32600 will be displayed once the request limit is reached.

 ```shell
 {"jsonrpc": "2.0", "error": {"code": -32600, "message": "JSON RPC Request is too large"}, "id": 1}